 Ian Wrightson | Sports Therapist

 Ian graduated from London Metropolitan University in 2007 with a BSc (Hons) degree in Sports Therapy.
 He has been a fully accredited member of the Society of Sports Therapists ever since.
 Ian has previously worked in the Physiotherapy department at London Scottish Rugby Club, providing assessment and treatment to professional and amateur players with a wide range of injuries, as well as producing and co-ordinating structured rehabilitation programmes in his role as the club’s Rehabilitation Supervisor.
 He has also provided Sports Therapy and sports massage to riders of the Felt-Colbornes-Hargroves RT, who were one of the top ranked road cycling teams in the country at the time.
-Ian has previously worked at the Optimum Fitness sports injury clinic at the Surrey Sports Park, Guildford, where he worked with patients from all walks of life, including many high performance, elite, and professional athletes.
+Ian has previously worked at the Optimum Fitness sports injury clinic at the Surrey Sports Park, Guildford, where he worked with patients from all walks of life, including many high performance, elite, and professional athletes, including both summer and winter Olympians.

 He has a special interest in lower limb movement mechanics in relation to walking and running gait, as well as cycling biomechanics.
 With a background in collision sports, the shoulder is also a source of interest for Ian.
 He also sees his role as that of an educator, helping patients/athletes/coaches/managers/parents understand the exact details of the injury or dysfunction.